 Class Session Topics Pre-Class Readings/Homework 1 Digestive System 8.1 Essential Nutrients 8.2 Enzymes 8.3 Ingestion 8.4 Digestion Read Chapter 8 Create 3 questions based on your reading to hand in to the facilitator.
 Bring these to class and hand in to the facilitator.
 This is a facilitation model; therefore, you will need to participate in the class.
 You will not be reading the text in class.
 You will have a quiz on your reading.
-2 Respiration System 9.1 The Importance of an Oxygen Delivery System 9.2 Gas Exchange and Transport 9.3 Regulation of Breathing Movements Read Chapter 9 Create 3 questions based on your reading to hand in to the facilitator 3 The Circulatory System 10.1 Blood Vessels 10.2 The Heart 10.3 Regulation of Blood Flow 10.4 Capillary Fluid Exchange Read Chapter 10 Create 3 questions based on your reading to hand in to the facilitator.
-4 The Immune System 11.1 Components of Blood 11.2 The Body's Lines of Defence 11.3 Malfunctions of the Immune System Read Chapter 11 Create 3 questions based on your reading to hand in to your facilitator.
-5 The Excretory System 12.1 Waste Excretion and Internal Equilibrium 12.2 Kidney Dysfunction Read Chapter 12.
-Create 3 questions based on your reading to hand in to your facilitator.
+2 Respiration System 9.1 The Importance of an Oxygen Delivery System 9.2 Gas Exchange and Transport 9.3 Regulation of Breathing Movements Read Chapter 9Create 3 questions based on the reading.
+3 The Circulatory System 10.1 Blood Vessels 10.2 The Heart 10.3 Regulation of Blood Flow 10.4 Capillary Fluid Exchange Read Chapter 10 Create 3 questions based on the reading.
+4 The Immune System 11.1 Components of Blood 11.2 The Body's Lines of Defence 11.3 Malfunctions of the Immune System Read Chapter 11Create 3 questions based on the reading.
+5 The Excretory System 12.1 Waste Excretion and Internal Equilibrium 12.2 Kidney Dysfunction Read Chapter 12Create 3 questions based on the reading.
 6 The Nervous System 13.1 The Importance of the Nervous System 13.2 Electrochemical Impulse 13.2 Central Nervous System 13.4 Peripheral Nervous system Read Chapter 13.
-Create 3 questions based on the reading 7 The Senses 14.1 Sensory Information 14.2 Structure of the Eye 14.3 Hearing and Equilibrium Read Chapter 14 Create 3 questions based on your reading to hand in to the facilitator.
-8 Endocrine System 15.1 Homeostasis, Hormones, and the Endocrine System 15.2 Hormones that Affect Blood Sugar 15.3 Hormones that Affect Metabolism 15.4 Hormones Affecting Water and Ion Balance 15.5 Adjustments to Stress Read Chapter 15 Create 3 questions based on your reading to hand in to the facilitator.
-9 Reproduction and Development 16.1 The Male Reproductive System 16.2 The Female Reproductive System 16.3 Fertilization, Pregnancy, and Birth Read Chapter 16 Create 3 questions based on your reading to hand in to the facilitator 10 Final Exam - 3hr, Location (onsite) to be announced
+Create 3 questions based on the reading.
+7 The Senses 14.1 Sensory Information 14.2 Structure of the Eye 14.3 Hearing and Equilibrium Read Chapter 14 Create 3 questions based on the reading.
+8 Endocrine System 15.1 Homeostasis, Hormones, and the Endocrine System 15.2 Hormones that Affect Blood Sugar 15.3 Hormones that Affect Metabolism 15.4 Hormones Affecting Water and Ion Balance 15.5 Adjustments to Stress Read Chapter 15 Create 3 questions based on the reading.
+9 Reproduction and Development 16.1 The Male Reproductive System 16.2 The Female Reproductive System 16.3 Fertilization, Pregnancy, and Birth Read Chapter 16 Create 3 questions based on your reading to hand in to the facilitator 10 3-hour Final Exam - location to be announced